-The largest of the three clusters, which we refer to as the “fronto-parietal” network, spanned half of LFC, primarily in prefrontal cortex, and resembled Yeo et al., 2011’s description of the “fronto-parietal” network (dice coefficient (d) = 0.56).
+The largest of the three clusters, which we refer to as the “fronto-parietal” network, spanned half of LFC, primarily in prefrontal cortex, and resembled Yeo et al., 2011’s description of the “fronto-parietal” network33 (dice coefficient (d) = 0.56).
 Additionally, this cluster spanned medial-frontal and anterior insular aspects of the “ventral attention” network (d = 0.21) (See SI Figure 2 for a cross reference between our networks and Yeo et al., 2011).
-A second cluster, which we refer to as the “default” network, closely matched extensive descriptions of the “default” or “task negative” network (d = 0.62).
+A second cluster, which we refer to as the “default” network, closely matched extensive descriptions of the “default” or “task negative” network (d = 0.62)35.
 The final cluster, which we refer to as the “sensorimotor” network, was located in posterior LFC and showed moderate overlap with Yeo’s “somatosensory-motor” network (d = 0.36) and, to a lesser extent, the “dorsal attention network” (d=0.31).

 Having identified large-scale networks in LFC, we sough to identify more functionally specific subregions within each network with potentially dissociable psychological profiles.
 Although the silhouette values indicated that inter-cluster cohesion continuously increases with number of clusters, we chose to focus on a spatial scale that balanced clustering quality with psychological interpretability.
 Thus, we chose to focus on the 70- cluster solution, as this was the coarsest scale to result in a set of largely spatially contiguous LFC clusters.
 From these 70 whole brain clusters, we identified 14 clusters within our LFC mask (Figure 2D), hierarchically organized into the coarser large-scale networks.